TheTimidShade/TTS-Emission/README.md

 ### 25/07/2021
 Applied changes from script version:
+- Increased shelter check distance from 10m to 30m.

+### 25/07/2021
+Applied changes from script version:
 - AI units can now be protected by whitelisted protection equipment the same as players.

 ### 20/07/2021